When it comes to the Ceramic Space

 Given the extra surface area to heat rooms, once the room has reached your desired temperature, oil heaters can ‘sleep’ until the temperature drops below the desired level again enabling the user to save power.

-Unlike ceramic heaters, which cools down very quickly after turning off.
+Unlike ceramic heaters, which cool down very quickly after turning off.

 Less moving parts mean fewer things that can break or cause issues.